amadeopujalte/DnD-Combat-Helper/README.md

 Planned features include:

 - 🧪 Creating and saving homebrew monsters
+- 🎲 Virtual dices (that can be used for regular rolls or to automatically add attack bonuses and do the damage for you!)
 - 🎨 Visual and UX improvements to make the tool more user-friendly

 ---